OTHER TOPICS

 In this online exhibit, the study of symmetry is used to analyze patterns in Oriental carpets.
 It is a joint project of The Textile Museum and The Math Forum.

-This is a Web site by Barry O’Connell, who publishes information about Persian Rugs and Islamic Art.
+This is a Web site by Barry O’Connell, who publishes information about Oriental rugs, especially Persian Rugs and Islamic Art.
 This site takes time to focus on rug-makers, with articles nard photographs of how they create their crafts.
 There are sections on Mazlaghan, Mood, Nahavend, Heriz, Isfahan, Enjelas, Arak rugs and much, much more.
 Other sections include Turkish rugs, Uzbek rugs, Baluch rugs and more.
 Noted on the homepage is an article about how to clean rugs, as he visited a rug-cleaning seminar.

 Presentation on Oriental Rugs